 - What is Museums Grants for African American History and Culture?
 This section explains the purpose and design of the AAHC grant program. - What can AAHC Grants Fund?
 This section explains the types of projects that can be funded in AAHC and the amount of funds that can be requested. - Application Components Introduction.
 This section describes the types of documents that are needed to create an AAHC grant application. - Application Components Narrative.
-This section provides guidance on composing the narrative part of the application. - Application Components Budget.
-This section provides details on the information to include in your project budget. - Application Tips and Next Steps.
+This section provides guidance on composing the narrative part of the application. - Application Tips and Next Steps.
 The concluding section provides a few tips and next steps.